 “In order to be irreplaceable, one must always be different.” — Coco Chanel

-True to these words, some designers have always stood out because of their unmatched talent and passion.
-They were never afraid of challenging the boundaries of fashion and as a result, created designs and trends that have inspired generations of designers who came after them.
+True to these words, some fashion designers have always stood out because of their unmatched talent and passion.
+They were never afraid of challenging the boundaries of fashion and as a result, created designs and trends that have inspired generations of designers and artists who came after them.

 Here is a list of the top fashion designers in the world who have set trends in fashion instead of following them.

 The legacy of Coco Chanel is immortalized with iconic products such as the ‘little black dress’ and ‘Chanel no. 5 perfume, both of which enjoy a cult status in fashion.